-Health, Character and Technical Standards, on page 56.
+Health, Character and Technical Standards, see page 59.

 "I did some research and found out that NHTI has arguably the best paramedic program in New England.
 NHTI was great for me and even landed me a great job."

 Ryan Pouliot